AlgoMole/MolCRAFT/README.md

 # MolCRAFT
 Official implementation of ICML 2024 ["MolCRAFT: Structure-Based Drug Design in Continuous Parameter Space"](https://arxiv.org/abs/2404.12141).

+🎉 Our demo is now available at [http://gensi-thuair.com:10990](http://gensi-thuair.com:10990).
+Welcome to have a try!

 ## Environment
 It is highly recommended to install via docker if a Linux server with NVIDIA GPU is available.